WWW vs HTTPS might sound like technical jargon, but if you’re managing a website or just getting started, it’s important to understand the difference.

 What is WWW?

 WWW stands for World Wide Web, a term coined by British computer scientist Tim Berners-Lee.
-It originally served as a standard subdomain used to indicate that a website is part of the web.
-So when you see a web address starting with “www,” it simply means it’s a site intended to be accessed via the World Wide Web.
+It originally served as a standard subdomain used to indicate that a website is part of the World Wide Web.
+When you see a web address starting with “www,” it simply means the site is intended to be accessed via the World Wide Web.

 The choice between using www or not doesn’t affect how the site functions, but it can impact SEO and how the site is indexed.
 That’s why setting a canonical domain, whether www or not, is important to avoid duplicate content issues in search results.